otokarev/docker-stellar-core/README.md

     --env NONEWHIST=1 \
     # required if stellar-core.cfg contains __DATABASE_URL__
     --env DATABASE_URL="postgres://USER:PASSWORD@HOST:PORT/DBNAME?sslmode=disable" (or "postgresql://dbname=DBNAME user=USER port=PORT password=PASSWORD sslmode=disable")
+    # required.
+    # Mount a directory with a service account key file.
+    # The account must have access to Google Cloud Storage to store archives there.
+    -v <directory with `credentilas.json`>:/secrets/gcloud/storage
     -it umbrellab/stellar-core-simplified:version0.1
 ```
 if you do not want re-initialize a history archive storage pass an environment variable `--env NONEWHIST=1`